 Using Paid Time Off Programs

-- Q: For what purpose can employees use the university’s COVID paid time off and the Emergency Paid Sick Leave?
+- Q: For what purpose can employees use the university’s COVID-19 paid time off?

-- A: Paid time off benefits under these programs support pandemic-related absences such as quarantine, isolation or family care needs related to COVID-19 exposure, illness or other related scenarios, such as child care due to public health closure of daycares or on days when schools are offering only virtual instruction.
+- A: Paid time off benefits under this program supports pandemic-related absences such as quarantine, isolation or family care needs related to COVID-19 exposure, illness or other related scenarios, such as child care due to public health closure of daycares or on days when schools are offering only virtual instruction.
 Temporary lack of work related to a public health order or university operational guidance may also be a permitted use.
-Read about these programs
+Read about this program

-- Q: Who is eligible for paid time off under these programs?
+- Q: Who is eligible for paid time off under this program?

-- A: These programs apply to faculty and staff on all campuses and in Michigan Medicine.
+- A: This program applies to faculty and staff on all campuses and in Michigan Medicine.
 Part-time employees, including student employees, will be eligible for a prorated amount.

 - Employees hired after June 7, 2020 are not eligible for COVID-19 PTO.
 Employees who accepted a voluntary furlough are no longer able to access COVID-PTO.

-- Q: How much COVID paid time off and EPSLA time off are part-time staff (including student employees) eligible to receive?
+- Q: How much COVID paid time off are part-time staff (including student employees) eligible to receive?

-- A: The two time off programs each offer paid time of up to 80 hours for a full time employee.
+- A: COVID-19 PTO offers paid time of up to 80 hours for a full time employee.
 Part-time employees receive a prorated amount of time based on their appointment effort.
 Temporary employees receive a proportional amount based on their typical work schedule.
 Units are responsible for determining the appropriate number of hours of COVID-19 paid time off for their temporary staff.
-Part-time and temporary employees are encouraged to contact their supervisor to confirm eligibility and the amount of EPSLA and COVID-19 paid time off.
+Part-time and temporary employees are encouraged to contact their supervisor to confirm eligibility and the amount of COVID-19 paid time off.

 - Q: How do I request use of paid time off?